gu-fan/riv.vim/README.rst

 :Version: 0.69
 :Github: https://github.com/Rykka/riv.vim

-**Riv** is for writing and managing documents in vim.
+**Riv** is for writing and managing reStructuredText documents in vim.

 Short for 'reStructuredText in Vim'.
-As it uses reStructuredText_ syntax.

 It is for people either want to writing documents in a neat way, or manage documents in a wiki way.